 In the span of one afternoon at the 1925 Ontario Ladies’ Track and Field Championship, she placed first in five events and second in two events.

 A well-known track-and-field competitor when the International Amateur Athletic Federation began allowing women to compete in five events at the 1928 Olympics, she set Canadian records in the running broad jump, standing broad jump and discus during the trials to select the women’s team.
 She also ran the 100-metre dash just four-fifths of a second slower than the world record at that time.

 Known as “The Matchless Six” by the Canadian Press, the women of the Canadian Olympic team would become national heroes after their performance that year.

 Rosenfeld was chosen to compete in both the 100-yard dash and discus events, but after both were scheduled for the same day, she was only entered in the 100-yard dash.
 She eventually earned gold for her country while the U.S. took home the silver medal and Germany the bronze.

 She died in Toronto on Nov.
 13, 1969.

 In 1996, to commemorate the 100th Olympic Games, Canada Post issued a five-stamp set featuring some of the country’s greatest gold medalists.

-Rosenfeld was commemorated on a 45-cent stamp (Scott #1610) as part of Canada Post’s Canadian Olympic Gold Medallists issue.
-Printed by Ashton-Potter on Coated Papers Limited paper, the multi-coloured stamp features a design by Mark Koudis based on photograph from Canada’s Sports Hall of Fame.
+Rosenfeld was commemorated on a 45-cent stamp (Scott #1610) as part of the issue.
+Printed by Ashton-Potter, the stamp features a design by Mark Koudis based on a photograph from Canada’s Sports Hall of Fame.
 The image shows Rosenfeld in a starting position and ready to begin a race.